aplteam/Cider/mkdocs/docs/api.md

 ## :fontawesome-solid-code: GetCiderGlobalConfigFileContent

-    r←GetCiderGlobalConfigFileContent
+    parms←GetCiderGlobalConfigFileContent

-Returns the contents of Cider’s (optional) global configuration file – if found – as a namespace of parameters.
+Returns the contents of Cider’s (optional) global configuration file – if found – as a parameter namespace.

 If no global configuration file is found, the result is `⍬`.